P.O. Box 2727

 These free resources are available to you and are shipped via UPS at no charge.
 Order online at www.umcgiving.org/store, e-mail email@example.com, or call toll free (888) 346-3862.
 These materials are made available through congregations’ generous support of the World Service Fund apportionment.

 GBGHEM Georgia Harkness Scholarships for Women- The General Board of Higher Education and Ministry along with the AWF Conference encourages female students in our annual conference to submit applications for the Georgia Harkness Scholarship Program.
-Scholarship recipients will receive a $5,000 award that can be applied to tuition, fees, and room and board.
-Applications are received online between January 4th and March 1st.
-Additional information can be viewed here.
+For more information visit http://www.gbhem.org/loans-and-scholarships/scholarships.

-Stegall Seminary Scholarships - (AWFC News) - We encourage any student from the AWF Conference entering seminary this fall to apply for scholarships from the Stegall Seminary Scholarship Foundation.
+Stegall Seminary Scholarships - The Alabama-West Florida Conference encourages any student from the AWF Conference entering seminary to apply for scholarships from the Stegall Seminary Scholarship Foundation.
 Scholarships are available for full-time seminary students taking courses on campus.
-Find the application here or e-mail firstname.lastname@example.org.
-Also, find them on Facebook at facebook.com/stegallscholarship
+Visit http://stegallscholarship.com/ or find them on Facebook at facebook.com/stegallscholarship.

 God knows who you are, He loves you, and He wants you to know and love Him.
 How do you do that?

 You must first admit that, like everyone else, you are a sinner.
-Being sinners means that we are imperfect and do wrong; we fall short of God’s perfect standard.
+Being sinners means that we are imperfect and do wrong, that we fall short of God’s perfect standard.
 It also means we are separated from Him and deserve His judgment.

 But He loves us!
 God sent His own Son, Jesus Christ, to die for our sins.
 He died for your sins.
 He was punished so you don’t have to be.
 Not only that; death did not defeat Him.
 After three days, Jesus rose from the dead, alive again!